guyi49/just-for-interest/ietls/talking/thing/part1.md

     - I was responsible for writing scripts and being an interviewer.Some people needed to be photographers and others needed to participate in video editing.
     - This tested our cooperation ability.Finally, we won the first place in the group.

+    - At university last year, for my Spanish class we had to do a group project between three of us, and present a slideshow about Colombia.
+It had to be done in Spanish, and we decided to split the jobs, so I did the speaking, another person did the music, and another person did the graphics.
+It was fun, because I liked my classmates, but it was hard because we had very different personalities!
+We just had to be patient and listen to each other.

 5. Taking photos